Global Women’s Health Fellowship

 Leeya Pinder, MD, MPH (2016-2018) received her MD from the Medical University of South Carolina and her clinical OB-GYN training at the University of Cincinnati.

 She completed her MPH from the Harvard School of Public Health, while at the Boston University Medical Center / Massachusetts General Hospital.
 Dr. Pinder joined our program with co-funding from the UJMT Fogarty Global Health Fellowship.
 During her time in Zambia, she spearheaded several NIH-funded studies focused on cervical and breast cancer screening in resource-constrained environments.
-Dr. Pinder will begin her subspecialty training in gynecology oncology at the University of Washington in July 2018.
+Following her fellowship, Dr. Pinder pursued subspecialty training in gynecologic oncology at the University of Washington.

 Kartik Venkatesh, MD, PhD (2017-2018) received his medical degree and doctorate in epidemiology from Brown University.
 He completed a postdoctoral research fellowship at Massachusetts General Hospital and Women & Infants Hospital of Rhode Island, before heading to the Harvard/Brigham and Women’s Hospital/Massachusetts General Hospital integrated program for OB-GYN residency.
 Dr. Venkatesh has published over 50 manuscripts, including original research in global health and women’s health.
 His interests include HIV/STI transmission and prevention, natural history of HIV infection in women, maternal morbidities during pregnancy, and obstetrical outcomes.
 He is currently a fellow in the Division of Maternal-Fetal Medicine at UNC.